rohitgaikwad-dev/Animated_Circle_Nav/README.md

 - Smooth animations powered by GSAP.
 - Interactive functionality: Click on circles to navigate to different sections.
 - Easy-to-customize styling and layout.

+Usage
+Open the index.html file in a web browser to see the circular navigation menu in action.
+Click on the smaller circles in the circular panel to navigate to different sections.
+Contributing
+Contributions are welcome!
+Here are a few ways you can contribute:

+Report a bug or suggest improvements by creating a GitHub Issue.
+Submit a pull request with enhancements or fixes.
+License

+This project is licensed under the MIT License.